surhudm/covid19_elders/README.md

 pip install pillow
 ```

-2. You need to download the Noto fonts from the Google noto repository (email me
+2. You need to download the Noto fonts from the [Google noto repository](https://www.google.com/get/noto/), email me if you need a link to select
-if you need a link).
+Indian languages.
 Unzip and store in a directory named `Noto` within the
 repository.

 3. Download the translations csv file from google sheets and save it as `Elders.csv`.